Opening bell: Markets trade in green; Sensex at 61,868.74, Nifty at 18,298.95

 Rupee

-Rupee on Tuesday opens at 81.84 per dollar against Monday's close of 81.80 per dollar.
+Rupee on Tuesday falls to 82.06 per dollar against Tuesday's close of 82.04 per dollar.

-Oil prices fell on Tuesday after strong gains in the last two sessions as traders remain cautious ahead of US inflation figures for April 2023 that will be the main factor in the Federal Reserve's decision to hike interest rates.
-Brent Crude futures on Tuesday were trading at $76.70 per barrel down by 31 cents and US West Texas Intermediate crude futures was at $72.87 per barrel with a gain of 29 cents.